Chaitalykundu/Web-Development/02-CSS/01-Basic/05-Fonts/Theory/01-font.md

 &nbsp;

-## If font is specified as a system keyword,
+## If font is specified as a system keyword

 it must be one of: `caption`, `icon`, `menu`, `message-box`, `small-caption`, `status-bar`.

 &nbsp;

-## If font is specified as a shorthand for several font-related properties, then:
+## If font is specified as a shorthand for several font-related properties, then

 - it must include values for: